doctorfree/nvim-lazyman/README.md

 `-C filter` : specifies a filter to use when generating the list of configurations to select from

+`-I` : indicates display of the selected Neovim configuration information document

 `-R` : indicates removal of the selected Neovim configurations

 `-S file` : Executes `Vimscript` or `Lua` in `file` after the first file has been read.
 If no `-S` argument is provided then `~/.config/nvim-Lazyman/overrides.lua` is used if not empty.